postlund/pyatv/docs/support/scanning_issues.md

 comes with some other advantages:

 * It is fast because we know exactly which answers to wait for
-* It works across different networks (Zeroconf is not designed for that)
 * All services can be obtained with *one* request, so no timing issues
 * All data `pyatv` requires, like unique identifiers, are present so it is more reliable than manual configuration